Lytecyde/emomemo/README.md

 # emomemo
-emotion training game combined with the classic memory game
+emotion training game combined with the classic memory game I have also created a web version of this game in the classic folder just open the index.html file in the /html/ folder click on the blackboard to begin the game

+## future

+potentially a face recognition feature with a camera

 ## Setup
 Print out two sets of game cards on a thicker paper .